A delicious full flavored Thai green papaya salad aka "som tum" with various flavors of hot, salty, sweet and sour.

 A few months ago I was gifted with the most beautiful package.
 It was moments like this and people with huge hearts that really make me love what I do and keep doing.
 Even though I have a little blog compared to other huge websites, I know that there are people somewhere in this world that I have impacted in some way.
 Whether it is dinner inspiration or trying new foods, there is a personal impact which I am so grateful for!

 I received an email from Deb who was currently in Asia and enjoyed reading my "world cuisine" experience through my blog.
 She insisted on sending me a little gift to help me explore Asian cuisine more, which I have often said is one that I would love to learn more about!
-(This authentic pad Thai sauce is still on my bucket list among other things from Asian cuisine).
 Well a few weeks later I received the most touching package.
 Joe and I opened it up with much anticipation, sitting next to each other and eager to see what goods were inside the envelope.
 We were both so blown away that a package has traveled all the way from Asia to a tiny little beach town in Southern California, all through a few words on a web page.
 Amazing, isn't it?

 I couldn't wait to begin searching for a fabulous green papaya salad recipe!
 I ran to the Asian market and low and behold I see piles of huge green papaya!
-I found a wonderful recipe with my new You Tube addiction called Hot Thai Kitchen and quickly got to work.
-I love this You Tube channel because she is authentic and explains what everything is for in wonderful detail.
 Surprisingly, I had most of the ingredients for this papaya salad already at home!
+I shopped for ingredients for My Spicy Asian Chicken Lettuce Wraps.

 I have never tasted delicious flavors like this!
 I did some minor changes like subbing brown sugar for palm and sriracha for Thai chilis.
 The dried shrimp was really my favorite part!
 Everyone needs to have that in their pantry.